Coderucker/bitbuild/README.md

 # Feature
 - ⚙️Cross Platform, Works across any operating system.
-- 🎇 Just run `bitbuild .` and it us gonna detect changes and run actions according to those changes.
+- 🎇 Just run `bitbuild` and it us gonna detect changes and run actions according to those changes.
 - ⚙️ Automate your tasks.
 - 💡 Avoid wasting time running build commands
 - 🛠️ Run and test actions that you run inside your CI/CD Provider inside your machine itself.